-Hooray! we finished discussing all of the lowercase letters in the alphabet.
+Hooray! we finished discussing all of the upper and lowercase letters in the alphabet.

 In the upcoming months our focus will now begin to shift to include the following Phonemic awareness skills: